Subject Matter Expert:

 To establish and define the University’s requirements and expectations with respect to masking, social distancing, surveillance testing, contact tracing, gatherings and other measures intended to reduce the risk of spreading the COVID-19 virus within the University community.

-This policy is applicable on all University campuses.
+This policy is applicable to all employees and students on and visitors to all University campuses.
 This policy does not apply to Penn College of Technology or to Penn State Health and its subsidiaries, each of which has its own applicable policies.
-Faculty, staff and students of the Penn State College of Medicine may also be required to abide by policies and practices mandated by Penn State Health.
+Employees and students of, and visitors to the Penn State College of Medicine may also be required to abide by policies and practices mandated by Penn State Health.

 - Definitions.
 For purposes of this Policy, the following defined terms shall have the meanings set forth below.

 - "Face Covering" means a covering of the nose and mouth that is secured to the head with ties, straps, or loops over the ears or is wrapped around the lower face.
-Additional specific requirements with respect to Face Coverings is available at https://ehs.psu.edu/sites/ehs/files/covid19-clothmasks.pdf.
+Additional specific requirements with respect to Face Coverings is available at Environmental Health and Safety's Face Covering Guidance.

 - “Non-instructional gatherings” do not include co-curricular or extracurricular instructional or educational activities designed for student participation if such gatherings are in compliance with the other elements of this Policy and are approved by the Vice President for Student Affairs or designee.

 - University Sponsored Travel.
-All faculty and staff must comply with University requirements with respect to University sponsored travel, as set forth in the document attached at https://www.vpfa.psu.edu/back-to-state-fall-2020-resources/.
+All employees must comply with University requirements with respect to University sponsored travel, as set forth in the document attached at https://virusinfo.psu.edu/travel-guidelines/.

 - Application.
 This Policy shall become effective immediately and shall remain in effect until further notice.